ray-project/ray/doc/source/serve/tutorials/intel-habana-gaudi-inference.md

 2. Deployment of [Llama2-70b](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf) using multiple HPUs on a single node:

-    * How to initialize distributed backend
+    * How to initialize a distributed backend

     * How to load a sharded model onto DeepSpeed workers